feathersjs/docs/real-time/primus.md

 </script>
 ```

+A detailed description of the usage on a client can be found in [Primus Feathers client](../clients/primus.md) chapter.

 ## Configuration

 The second parameter to the configuration function can be a callback that gets called with the Primus server instance that can e.g. be used for setting up [authorization](https://github.com/primus/primus#authorization):